kanaria69/Mainecoco/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## What’s E.T. short for?
+He’s only got little legs.